Dr-Jon3sy/notes/documenting.md

 ### Project Set up

+#### Why

+Using this as a space to collect my thoughts on setting up machines for research and development.
+There's a lot of little things to remember, especially when talking to someone new about all this.

 #### Virtualization

 On Windows x64, the only real answer is VMWare.
 I'm sorry VirtualBox, I love you, my early career was using you with all sorts of ~~messed up~~ quirky Vagrantfiles, but in terms of stability and features (specifically scripting virtual network devices and routing tables) nothing beats VMWare...apart from Broadcom.